MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ```

 > [!TIP]
-> For metrics, the previous example code will only return the last value of a given metric.
-If you want to retrieve all the values of a given metric, use the `mlflow.get_metric_history` method.
-For more information on retrieving values of a metric, see [Getting params and metrics from a run](how-to-track-experiments-mlflow.md#get-params-and-metrics-from-a-run).
+> The preceding example returns only the last value of a given metric.
+To retrieve all the values of a given metric, use the `mlflow.get_metric_history` method.
+For more information on retrieving metrics values, see [Get params and metrics from a run](how-to-track-experiments-mlflow.md#get-params-and-metrics-from-a-run).

-To __download__ artifacts you've logged, such as files and models, use [mlflow.artifacts.download_artifacts()](https://www.mlflow.org/docs/latest/python_api/mlflow.artifacts.html#mlflow.artifacts.download_artifacts).
+To download artifacts you logged, such as files and models, use [mlflow.artifacts.download_artifacts()](https://www.mlflow.org/docs/latest/python_api/mlflow.artifacts.html#mlflow.artifacts.download_artifacts).

 ```python
 mlflow.artifacts.download_artifacts(run_id="<RUN_ID>", artifact_path="helloworld.txt")
 ```

-For more information about how to __retrieve or compare__ information from experiments and runs in Azure Machine Learning, using MLflow, see [Query & compare experiments and runs with MLflow](how-to-track-experiments-mlflow.md).
+For more information about how to retrieve or compare information from experiments and runs in Azure Machine Learning by using MLflow, see [Query & compare experiments and runs with MLflow](how-to-track-experiments-mlflow.md).

 ## Related content